German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 Show Answer

-b) der — “Begegnen” is a dative verb.
-The relative pronoun for feminine dative is der.
-(Die Frau → der Frau in dative.)
-This sentence uses a German relative clause — relative pronouns also follow the case system.
+b) der — “begegnen” is a dative verb, so the feminine relative pronoun is der.
+This is a relative clause — relative pronouns follow the case system too.

 Show Answer

-Nine prepositions — an, auf, hinter, in, neben, über, unter, vor, zwischen — can take either accusative or dative.
-Use accusative for movement or direction (wohin?) and dative for location or position (wo?).
-Learn more in our two-way prepositions guide.
+Nine prepositions — an, auf, hinter, in, neben, über, unter, vor, zwischen — take either case.
+Use the accusative for direction toward a goal (A→B, Wohin?) and the dative for a fixed location (Wo?).

 Yes.
-Adjective endings change based on the case, the noun gender, and whether a definite article, indefinite article, or no article precedes them.
-This is called adjective declension and follows specific patterns for each case.
+Adjective endings change with the case, the noun’s gender, and the article type.
+This is called adjective declension and follows the same case patterns you learn here.

 Continue Learning German — Resources & Lessons